niharhEAVR/Cohort-3.0-DevOPs/README.md

 1. `After the completetion of the Webdev` I have to came back on the 08_class for deeply understand the internal concept of ci/cd and github actions and docker-compose with dockerfile

 2. `09_class` is load balancer's root class & root scalling, And also so revise this class properly, Cuase it will help to understand how load balancer & scaling works
+3. `12_class` revisit it again for more depth knowledge And add these Features (1.
+Add a CI/CD pipeline that pushes every commit to ECR) (It is Done but the problem is inner concepts, i have to learn all the things again)
+    (2. Certificate Managment by AWS Certificate Manager)